 Both physical and magical power levels vary wildly among djinn, the more powerful being rarer.

 Djinn come in male and female sexes.
 A female is called a djinnia.
 Conception, gestation, and birth all happen within a few seconds.

-The natural djinnish lifespan, like their power levels, ranges widely, from a proverbial seven times to seventy times human, or 500 to 5000 years, but it can be extended magically.
+The natural djinnish lifespan, like their power level, ranges widely, from a proverbial seven times to seventy times human, or 500 to 5000 years, but it can be extended magically.
 The longer lifespans are rarer, and there is no guarantee they will not be cut short by violence.
-Djinni-on-djinni violence and magical attack are the commonest ways that djinn meet early death.
+Djinni-on-djinni violence and magical attack, along with attack by jann, are the commonest ways that djinn meet early death.

 When shapeshifted into a fully human form, djinn can interbreed with humans.
 The same applies to any other species they temporarily but completely adopt.
-Almost all djinn already have some human in them, but those hybrids born to human mothers are called mougharabin or lilites, and are humans with some djinnish features.
+Many djinn have some human in them, a legacy of the pre-Sundered eras.
+Hybrids born to human mothers are called mugharabun or lilites, and are humans with a strong whiff of djinnish magic about them.
 There are several clans or races of these and new ones could arise at any time.
 For more on lilites, see Spiritual Strains.

 The hybrids born to djinnish mothers are called peries, mazzikim, or lilim and are djinn with tendencies to human psychology and shape.
 Lilim proper are descended from the first lilim, children of Adam and the djinnia Lilith, but the name is spread around carelessly by humans.
 The masculine singular is lilu; the feminine singular is lili.